JWH709/Buffoon-Builder/Notes/NOTES.md

 - setting placeholder text in the input elements does not fix the dnd crash issue.
 Why is this happening?
 - SOLVED: JokerCost was crashing the site because it was trying to read the length property of null.
 Change the if statement to (JokerCost == null)
 - Once bug fixes are done, do a little CSS work to make the main tab presentation look a little nicer, and add some basic stuff to the side panel.

+### May 20th:

+- Started working on implementing my own jokers.
+So far, it seems like the best practice is to actively borrow code from pre-existing jokers.
+In the customer jokers I've looked at so far, it seems like this is the most common way of getting custom card logic to behave properly.
+There's also now dev tools for Balamod, which helps in testing jokers.
+- As of right now, the joker I've made can be found in Balatro, however, I don't think it's working correctly.
+I've changed the bloodstone logic to trigger on aces instead of hearts, however, when I've played aces with it, it doesn't seem to trigger.
+I'll take another look at this tomorrow, however, right now, it seems that adding basic joker logic is possible through the center tab of the web app
+- Another thing I should look into is newer joker mods.
+Currently, there's no proper site to organize these (like a nexus), but I should be able to find some within the balamod community mod directory.
+The main joker I'm comparing my code against uses an older version of arachni's center_hook api, so finding one that uses a later release would probably yield better results in deciphering what everything means in the context of adding stuff to the game.
+The Balamod documentation also has (minimal) information on native functions added with balamod.

+## May 21st:

+- Today I'd like to focus 50/50 on the website and my own joker.
+I think the site mostly needs aesthetic work, but I think going forward I should look into changing the "joker" tab to have custom art assets instead of pre-existing ones, as that seems like it would be more useful than using default art assets.
+Ultimately, it's purpose would be best served as a space where you can upload your own art assets, however, I don't know how much work that would require on back-end stuff.
+- The block system may need to be reimagined.
+I'm not sure how this would work yet, but I'm going to look into making "even keegan" today, using parts from two jokers.